-Quizzes & Tests
+Quizzes and Tests

-- 1. The lowest three quizzes/tests grades will be dropped from the final score at the end of the semester. - 2.
-Make-up quizzes/tests may be possible with a valid excuse and prior notice to the instructor only. - 3.
-Make-up quizzes/tests will be scored at 80% of the actual result.
+- 1. NO make-up quizzes.
+However, the lowest one quizzes grades will be dropped from the final score at the end of the semester - 2.
+Make-up lesson tests may be possible with a valid excuse and prior notice to the instructor only.
+However, they will be scored at 80% of the actual result.